Learn everything you need to know about how to apply for financial aid.

 Documents may also be mailed to:

 850 Greenfield Road

 Lancaster, PA 17601

 You will receive an e-mail notification once your financial aid award is ready to be reviewed.
 Your financial aid can consist of grants, scholarships, and loans.
-While you must enroll in at least half-time (6 credits) to be eligible for loans, your grant amounts may vary based on your enrollment.
+While you must enroll in at least half-time (6 credits for undergraduate students; 5 credits for graduate students) to be eligible for loans, your grant amounts may vary based on your enrollment.